 The RSSB funded research project T925 ‘Tomorrow’s Railway and Climate Change Adaptation’, published in 2011, provided information on the vulnerabilities of the GB railway to projected climate change.
 This study highlighted the significance of research and knowledge constraints affecting the understanding of the impacts of climate change, and the consequential affect on decisions for investment and management of the railway.

-A significant further programme of research (T1009) is now under way to increase the weather and climate resilience of the GB railway.
-This new phase of research builds upon earlier work by implementing the identified programme of research.
-This project is key to the future of climate change adaptation and the GB railway.
+A further programme of research (T1009) increased the weather and climate resilience understanding of the GB railway.
+This phase of research buillt upon earlier work by implementing the identified programme of research.